scheron/bot-doc/assets/en/creating-connection.md

 ### FAST

 This connection consists of 3 streams.
 This is designed to separate the Orderlog stream from the Best prices stream.
 They have similar speed, and the exchange allows their simultaneous use, so they can be enabled together.
 However, Best prices is clearly less resource-intensive.
+It is recommended NOT to enable FAST streams with SIMBA streams at the same time.

 #### Definitions